 Welcome to Wren Class.
 We are a mixed class of Reception and Year 1 pupils.

-Our Class Teacher is Mrs Pickess and our teaching assistants are Mrs Knight and Mrs Codury-Dunn.
+Our Class Teacher is Mrs Pickess and our teaching assistants are Mrs Knight Mrs Coduri-Dunn, Mrs Edhouse and Mrs Kent.

 Every Monday afternoon we will be taking part in a Forest School session within the school grounds.
 These sessions will provide an valuable opportunity for us to be outside in the natural environment exploring the world around us.
 This will enhance the development our language and communication skills, help us to build trust with others and the world around us, take leadership of our own learning and build resilience and self-esteem.
 Our science curriculum will be taught through these sessions.